General Pacheco: Motor industry

-General Pacheco is home to Ford Motor Argentina and Volkswagen.
+General Pacheco is home to Ford Motor Argentina and Volkswagen Argentina.
 Argentina's assembly sector includes these two along with CIADEA, Sevel, General Motors, FIAT, Toyota and Autolatina.
-Autolatina is the third largest author producer in Argentina after Sevel and CIADEA.
 This sector is composed of 400 firms and 35,700 employees and contributes to .45 percent to GDP, accounting for 16% of the industry's output.

 The Ford Falcon plant was produced in Argentina in 1965 in the city of General Pacheco.
 Ford produced the Ford Falcon From 1961 to 1991.
 Once Pacheco Stamping and Assembly was established in Argentina and got up and running, through modifications in indigenous institutional arrangements, Argentina soon became the thirteenth largest exporter of automobiles nationwide.

 These big industries have direct impacts on the population that usually go unrecognized.
 This population that goes unrecognized is also the population that does most of the work for the industry.
 Ford hired a workforce in which 90% had a high school education and only one third had a university degree.
 Plants like this rely on young and educated workers with often little industrial experience.
 Workers come into the motor industry at around the age of 23, after working in the agriculture industry prior to the motor industry.
 When establishing a huge industry, policies with the intent of progression for the assembly sector matter more than the social structure of the country, let alone the population of one city.
 A combination of school and training became central to the plant's operation in order to continue to manufacture cars.

 According to information provided by Autolatina, 49% of the workers in these plants have completed elementary school, 19% have completed secondary school and only 6% have a university degree.
 Location of school and large numbers of educated workers become a new component in defining the geographical organization of the motor industry.
 For example, Henry Ford Technical School is located in General Pacheco and strives to educate their students in excellent technical skills to prepare them for the motor industry.

 The Argentinean motor industry has scarce resources in terms of competitiveness but it is an achieving world-class economy of scale in the production of transmissions.